feranick/SpectralMachine/README.md

-# SpectralMachine
+# SpectralMachine: SpectraKeras
 Machine learning software for rapid spectral analysis.
-While Raman spectra were the initilal focus, SpectralMachine is flexible to be applied for classification using any spectra (from XRD, FTIR and beyond).
-The latest and supporrted software within SpectralMachine is SpectraKeras.
-The previous generation (SpectraLearnPredict) is no longer developed.
+While Raman spectra were the initilal focus, `SpectraKeras` is flexible to be applied for classification using any spectra (from XRD, FTIR and beyond).
+The previous generation software (`SpectraLearnPredict`) is no longer developed.

 **SpectraKeras**
 - Currently supported ML architectures:
    - DNNClassifier (TensorFlow, TensorFlow-Lite)
-   - Convolutional Neural Networks (TensorFlow-Lite)
+   - Convolutional Neural Networks (TensorFlow, TensorFlow-Lite)
 - Required libraries for prediction:
    - tensorflow (v.2.12 or higher - won't work with previous releases)
    - Optional: tensorflow-lite (v.2.5 and higher)